Why You Need a Business Bank Account

 Different business bank accounts will be better for your needs depending on the type of business you run and how established your company is.

-For example, Lili or Novo might be great for freelancers and startups, but they frankly would not be able to accommodate the cash flow needs of more established small businesses.
+For example, Novo might be great for freelancers and startups, but they frankly would not be able to accommodate the cash flow needs of more established small businesses.

 Step 2: Search for Offers

 Banks — especially giant traditional banks like JPMorgan — don't stay in business by handing out free money.
-However, many banks have sign-up bonuses you can find by searching the web.
+However, many banks have business checking bonuses throughout the year.

 Step 3: Gather Necessary Documentation